MicrosoftDocs/sdk-api/sdk-api-src/content/msinkaut/nf-msinkaut-iinkstrokedisp-setpacketvaluesbyproperty.md

 ### -param Index [in, optional]

 Optional.
 The starting index of the packet to be modified.
-The default value <a href="https://docs.microsoft.com/windows/desktop/api/msinkaut/ne-msinkaut-itemselectionconstants">ISC_FirstElement</a>, defined in the <b>ItemSelectionConstants</b> enumeration type, specifies the first packet.
+The default value ISC_FirstElement, defined in the <b>ItemSelectionConstants</b> enumeration type, specifies the first packet.

 ### -param Count [in, optional]

 Optional.
 Specifies the number of packets in the stroke to modify and the number of values in <i>PacketValues</i>.
-The default value <a href="https://docs.microsoft.com/windows/desktop/api/msinkaut/ne-msinkaut-itemselectionconstants">ISC_AllElements</a>, defined in the <b>ItemSelectionConstants</b> enumeration type, specifies that all packets are modified.
+The default value ISC_AllElements, defined in the <b>ItemSelectionConstants</b> enumeration type, specifies that all packets are modified.

 ### -param NumberOfPacketsSet [out, retval]